 0 commentaires

 Collagen is a fundamental protein in the human body, playing an indispensable role in the structure and resilience of our tissues.
-But what are the elements that make up collagen, allowing this protein to perform its multiple functions?
-This article looks at collagen amino acids, the building blocks that give collagen its unique properties.
-We will explore their importance, health benefits, and ways to optimize their presence in our bodies.
+But what are the elements that make up collagen, allowing this protein to fulfill its multiple functions?
+This article examines the amino acids of collagen, the elementary building blocks that give collagen its unique properties.
+We will explore their importance, health benefits, and ways to optimize their presence in our body.

 What is collagen?